arup-group/cookiecutter-pypackage/docs/tutorial.md

 1. Change this directory name based on the name you gave in `repository_name`.

+!!! tip

+    If you are generating a project which will be hosted in `arup-group`, it will default to `internal`.
+    Therefore you will need to wait until the project is made public (with a suitable open source license) before you allow uploads of your package to PyPI or an Anaconda channel.
+    This is why the parameters `upload_conda_package` and `upload_pypi_package` default to `n` (i.e. no upload).

+    When you're ready to take the leap to a public repository, you can [update your project input parameters][changing-input-parameters-after-project-generation] to enable uploads.

 ### Step 3: Create a GitHub Repository

 Go to the GitHub page for `[repository_owner]`, e.g. `https://github.com/arup-group` or `https://github.com/ovearup`, and create a new repository with `[repository_name]` (`python-boilerplate`).